-The Fair Debt Collection Practices Act (FDCPA) is a law originally passed in 1978 in order to protect consumers and regulate the tactics that can be used to by debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) is a law originally passed in 1978 to protect consumers and regulate the tactics used by debt collectors.

 If you have had debt collectors hounding you over a debt, it is imperative that you know what your rights are as outlined in the FDCPA.